-Partner Roles Activity BCWMC City of Golden Valley MPRB Hennepin County MnDNR MAISRC Fund the AIS treatment/removal Partnership with Hennepin County and MPRB for projects that support MPRB interests and are consistent with their policies.
+Australia Partner Roles Activity ВСММС City of Golden Valley MPRB 3 Hennepin County MnDNR MAISRC 1 Fund the AIS treatment/removal Partnership with Hennepin County and MPRB for projects that support MPRB interests and are consistent with their policies.
 BCWMC will partner with Hennepin County for projects MPRB chooses not to participate in.
 Possible partnership in funding the treatment Partnership with Hennepin County and BCWMC for projects that support MPRB interests and are consistent with their policies.
 MPRB would take the lead on such projects.
 MPRB has an AIS response fund and could pay up front costs and then cost share later.
 MPRB may choose not to participate in some projects.
 AIS rapid response grant funding may be available to help fund the treatment or removal Perform, or hire contractor to perform, post- treatment monitoring to determine treatment/removal effectiveness.
 Collaborates with City of Golden Valley, MPRB, MnDNR, and MAISRC.
 Takes the lead unless MPRB requests to take the lead.
 Collaborates with BCWMC, MPRB, MnDNR, and MAISRC Collaborates with BCWMC, City of Golden Valley, MnDNR, and MAISRC.
-May request to take the lead.
-Collaborates with MPRB, City of Golden Valley, BCWMC, and/or MAISRC regarding monitoring requirements of permit.
-Provides technical assistance such as monitoring design and recommendations for a contractor Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders and the public Collaborates with City of Golden Valley, MPRB, MnDNR, and MAISRC.
+May request to take the lead. - Collaborates with MPRB, City of Golden Valley, BCWMC, and/or MAISRC regarding monitoring requirements of permit.
+Collaborates 2 with City of Golden Valley, BCWMC, MPRB, and MnDNR regarding monitoring design.
+Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders (including those downstream) and the public Collaborates with City of Golden Valley, MPRB, MnDNR, and MAISRC.
 Takes the lead unless MPRB requests to take the lead.
 Collaborates with BCWMC, MPRB, MnDNR, and MAISRC Collaborates with BCWMC, City of Golden Valley, MnDNR, and MAISRC.
 May request to take the lead.
 Partnership between MPRB, BCWMC, and MnDNR Design and implement education program to help prevent future infestation Collaborates with City of Golden Valley, MPRB, MnDNR, and MAISRC.
 Takes the lead unless MPRB requests to take the lead.
 Collaborates with BCWMC, City of Golden Valley, MnDNR, and MAISRC.
 May request to take the lead.
 MPRB could share its education resources (such as an "AIS trunk") with BCWMC to amplify the message.
 Provides any available education materials to BCWMC or MPRB, whichever takes the lead.
-Provides any available education materials to BCWMC or MPRB, whichever takes the lead.
+May provide available education materials to BCWMC or MPRB, whichever takes the lead.